-Mark Gambrill brings suit against the Unified Government of Wyandotte County/Kansas City, Kansas and Rick Armstrong, James Brown, Kevin Steele, Terry Ziegler, Greg Lawson, Curtis Nicholson and Michael York in their official and individual capacities.
-Gambrill alleges that defendants violated his constitutional rights and committed various torts when they conducted a sting operation.
-See Pretrial Order (Doc. #63) entered December 12, 2013; Complaint (Doc. #1) filed December 22, 2011.
-Another officer involved in the sting operation,
+Jeffrey Gardner brings suit against the Unified Government of Wyandotte County/Kansas City, Kansas and Rick Armstrong, James Brown, Kevin Steele, Terry Ziegler, Greg Lawson, Curtis Nicholson and Michael York in their official and individual capacities.
+Gardner alleges that defendants violated his constitutional rights and committed various torts when they conducted a sting operation.
+See Pretrial Order (Doc. #63) entered December 12, 2013; Complaint (Doc. #1) filed December 22, 2011.1 Another officer involved in the sting operation,

-The Complaint originally asserted claims on behalf of Jeffrey Gardner, Trung Hoang and Michael Mills against additional individuals in their individual and official capacities. (continued...)
+1 The Complaint, originally filed in Case No. 11-2699, also asserted claims on behalf of Mark Gambrill, Trung Hoang and Michael Mills against additional individuals in their (continued...)

 Patrick Callahan, also filed suit and asserted similar claims against many of the same defendants.
 See Callahan v.
 Unified Gov't of Wyandotte Cnty. & Kan.
-City, Kan., et al., Case No. 11-cv-2621-KHV.
+City, Kan., No. 11-cv-2621-KHV.

-On December 13, 2013, one week before the dispositive motion deadline, defendants filed motions to exceed the 30-page limit imposed by D. Kan.
-R. 7.1(e) and the pretrial order in Gambrill and Callahan.2 See, e.g., Defendants' Motion To Exceed The Thirty Page Limitation Of Its Memorandum In Support Of Motion For Summary Judgment (Doc. #66).
-The Court sustained the motions, ruling that each defendant could file one brief with an argument section not to exceed 40 pages.3 See Order (Doc. #67), entered December 16, 2013.
+On December 13, 2013, one week before the dispositive motion deadline, defendants filed motions to exceed the 30-page limitation imposed by D. Kan.
+R. 7.1(e) and the pretrial order here and in Callahan.2 See, e.g., Defendants' Motion To Exceed The Thirty Page Limitation Of Its Memorandum In Support Of Motion For Summary Judgment (Doc. #66).
+The Court sustained the motions, ruling that each defendant could file one brief with an argument section not to exceed 40 pages.3 See Order (Doc. #67) entered December 16, 2013.

 On December 20, 2013, the individual defendants filed joint motions for summary judgment in each case.
-See, e.g., Defendants Rick Armstrong, James Brown, Greg Lawson, Curtis Nicholson, Kevin Steele, Michael York and Terry Zeigler's Motion For Summary Judgment (Doc. #71).
+See, e.g., Defendants Rick Armstrong, James Brown, Greg Lawson, Curtis Nicholson, Kevin Steele, Michael York & Terry Zeigler's Motion For Summary Judgment (Doc. #71).
 Among other things, the motions sought summary judgment on the issue of qualified immunity.